cessda/cessda.cdc.skg-if.api/README.rst

 License
 -------

-CESSDA Data Catalogue SKG-IF API is available under the Apache 2.0.
+CESSDA SKG-IF API is available under the Apache 2.0.
 See LICENSE.txt for the full license.